jaidetree/valhalla/prompt-plan.md

 - Wrap the other validator's result appropriately

 ## Test Cases
-Create a `jaidetree.valhalla.composites-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.composites-test` namespace with tests that verify:
 1. `(nilable (types/string))` creates a validator that accepts strings or nil
 2. `(validate (nilable (types/string)) "test")` returns a success result
 3. `(validate (nilable (types/string)) nil)` returns a success result